 Process:

-1. Go to the JHU visiting medical student website and try to look at the PDF given for the availability of electives.
-For most international medical students (depending on which medical school you are studying at), only research electives are available.
+1. Go to the JHU visiting medical student website and try to look at the PDF given for the availability of observerships.
+For most international medical students (depending on which medical school you are studying at), only research observerships/electives are available.

 https://www.hopkinsmedicine.org/som/offices/registrars/visiting-md — Official website for visiting medical students

-https://www.hopkinsmedicine.org/-/media/som/documents/_docs-offices/vismed_elective_book.pdf - Elective book in which you can find about undergoing projects of all faculties associated with JHU
+https://www.hopkinsmedicine.org/-/media/som/documents/_docs-offices/vismed_elective_book.pdf book in which you can find about undergoing projects of all faculties associated with JHU

 2. Try to find the preceptor's email ID using Google.
 Ex.
 Smit Jhu email ID—search this type of term in the search bar (most of the JHU preceptor’s email IDs are available online).

 4. If the preceptor accepts you, apply through its official portal after conversion.
-This eventually goes to the preceptor, and if he or she approves your application in that portal, you will be officially considered accepted for the research elective.
+This eventually goes to the preceptor, and if he or she approves your application in that portal, you will be officially considered accepted for this rotation.

-Above is the link for applying to the research elective.
+Above is the link for applying to the research observership.
 Make sure to enter the preceptor name while applying through the portal.

 Why do you need prior email conversations with the preceptor?
 They usually get thousands of requests through the Vismed portal; nobody accepts them unless they know the person.
 And the only way to let them know that you are interested is through email.